Our Most Recent Stories

 The reason we are reporting on this play is that it is a documentary style production based verbatim on the words of some of our city's most interesting people; ranging from business people to the homeless, from sex workers to a city councillor, and from a strip club bouncer to a music promoter.
 The play also has a very strong social message . . . which you can learn about through this short video we produced about the production.
 The play, produced by Theatre by the Bay, is showing until July 29, 2017.

-One thing we like to support at Five Points Media is philanthropy.
+One thing we like to support at the OCANetwork, also known as Five Points Media, is philanthropy.
 No matter if it is by a company or an individual, as long as it is real, we are happy to support their cause.
 Sharon Smith and her team at Connect Hair Studio are the real deal, as they get behind a cause and make it happen to help whatever charity or group they feel needs their help.
 Through this event, entitled Women's Connection 3, Sharon and her team raised $4501.00 for Youth Haven Canada, an organization that is dedicated to helping youth who are facing homelessness; a situation that is truly one of the most horrifying prospects for any person at any age, but especially so for these more vulnerable members of our society.

 Since it opened about six months ago, the Glowing Hearts Community Give and Get Centre has helped thousands of Barrie’s residents by providing free clothing, household items, and other necessities of life.
 So, Frank Nelson, the Founder, and Victoria Potter, the Director, used the opportunities provided by the annual Promenade Days event to promote the centre.
 All labour provided for the event was donated by volunteers, as were our services in the production of this simple promo video.